Language selection

 5. Measures to protect fish and fish habitat

-6. Waterbodies where our review isn’t required
+6. Water bodies where our review isn’t required

-7. Standards and codes of practice
+7. Codes of practice

 This information will be used to monitor the quality and effectiveness of the guidance being provided.